 There is no backstamp, but that is normal.

-It arrived in Calcutta on 17 December and is backstamped on 17 December and on 18 December.
+It arrived in Calcutta on 17 December and is backstamped on 17 December and again on 18 December.

-It has the correct franking of 1/2.
+It has the correct franking of 1s 2d.

+This cover is postmarked in Auckland on 30 November which is the day that the mail closed.
 The mail arrived in Paris by rail from Brindisi on 24 December and the cover has two Paris backstamps, both on 24 December.

 The UK mail was flown later that day from Paris to Croydon.